-James Madison University School of Music
+James Madison University School of Music.

 At this time, this site is for Graduate Admissions only.
 If you are a high school student and wish to apply to our undergraduate program, please click here.

-The School of Music, an all-Steinway school, offers the following graduate programs: Master of Music in composition, conducting, music education and performance and Doctor of Musical Arts in Conducting, Pedagogy, Literature or Performance, Pedagogy, Literature.
+The School of Music, an all-Steinway school, offers the following graduate programs: Master of Music in Music with Concentrations in Composition, Conducting, Music Education, or Performance and Doctor of Musical Arts in Performance, Pedagogy, Literature with Concentrations in Performance and Conducting.
 The Doctor of Musical Arts degree has been designed to make graduates more marketable in higher education by emphasizing pedagogy and literature along with advanced conducting or performance skills.
-Candidates with a B.M. or its equivalent earned before Fall 2015 are eligible to apply for the M.M. and candidates with an M.M. earned before Fall 2015 are eligible to apply for the D.M.A.
+Candidates with a B.M. or its equivalent earned before Fall of their beginning semester at JMU are eligible to apply for the M.M. and candidates with an M.M. earned before Fall of their beginning semester at JMU are eligible to apply for the D.M.A.

-The School of Music application consists of the following documents and pre-screening video submitted through GetAcceptd accompanied by a fee of $25:
+2. The School of Music application consists of the following documents and pre-screening video submitted through Acceptd accompanied by a fee of $30: